andreas-thor/CRExplorer/website/docs/manual/options.md

 DB_URL is to be used as documented at [https://jdbc.postgresql.org/documentation/use]().
 An example DB_URL is ``jdbc:postgresql://localhost:5432/db_name?user=db_user``.
 Here, ``db_name`` and ``db_user`` are the database name and database user.
 Further information can be found at [https://github.com/andreas-thor/CRExplorer/blob/main/README.md]()

-(2) The user has the option to reduce the dataset by loading only a sample from the population.
+(2) The user has the option to reduce the dataset by loading only a sample from the population of publications.
 The sample can be defined by importing CRs from specific RPYs and/or citing publication years.
 The range of the desired years can be included in the fields with the white background in the window.
 Additionally, the publications/CRs without year/RPYs can be excluded (by unmarking the corresponding ticks in the window).

 Another possibility is to draw one of the following three types of samples from the population (see the examples and suggestions in [Haunschild et al., 2020](references.md#Haunschild2020)):

 * **Random Sampling**: The number of CRs included by the user in the field with white background are randomly selected.
 For example, if the user wants to import 100 CRs out of 400 overall CRs, CRExplorer randomly selects 25% of all CRs.
 * **Systematic sampling**: The number of CRs filled in by the user is used to select the sample uniformly distributed over the list of all CRs of the citing publications.
-For example, if the user wants to import 100 CRs out of 400 overall CRs, CRExplorer systematically selects 25% of the list of all CRs by picking the 1st, 5th, 9th, and so on cited reference.
+For example, if the user wants to import 100 CRs out of 400 overall CRs, CRExplorer systematically selects 25% of the list of all CRs by picking the 1st, 5th, 9th, and so on CR.
 * **Cluster sampling**: From the years which are in-between the minimum and maximum publication years (see above) one citing year is randomly selected.
 Then, all CRs in the papers published in this year are selected as sample and imported.
 The results of [Bornmann and Mutz (2015)](references.md#Bornmann2015) reveal that the restriction on all CRs from a recent citing year leads to very similar results as the consideration of all CRs from several citing years in references analysis.
 Note that the selection of one citing year in CRExplorer implicates that citation distributions over many citing years cannot be analyzed (see section 3.2).

 Of course, the three sampling options can be combined with the selection of citing and/or cited years.
 Furthermore, many samples instead of one sample can be drawn from the population to optimize the RPYS results ([Haunschild et al., 2020](references.md#Haunschild2020)).

 CRExplorer recommends a sample size to the user based on the available memory on the computer.
 This number is shown after **Estimated maximal Number which can be loaded in Memory**.
 If the user wants to draw a random or systematic sample, the user can decide which number of CRs is tried to be imported.
 This number can be filled in the corresponding white field in the window.
 In case of selecting the cluster sample option, the user cannot enter any number.
 The program undertakes the corresponding selections.
 If the user tries to import a number of CRs (sample or population), which is too large for the available memory on the computer (independent of the selected sampling strategy), an error message appears and the import is stopped.

 The analysis of a sample instead of the population is only an opportunity to handle the restrictions, which are given by the computer of the user.
 It is always the best way in the cited references analysis to analyze the population (by running CRExplorer with the database option).
-If the user, however, has to work with a sample instead of the population, inference statistics can be applied to draw conclusions from the sample to the population.
+If the user, however, decides to work with a sample instead of the population, inference statistics can be applied to draw conclusions from the sample to the population.
 For using inference statistics, the user can download the sample data as csv-file from CRExplorer (see section 4.1.5).
 Using statistics programs, such as Stata (see [www.stata.com]()) or R (see [www.r-project.org]()), the user can apply inference statics to the exported (random) sample ([Cumming, 2012](references.md#Cumming2012)).
 In the SSC Archive, the user finds the Stata command “plotrpys” which produces monochrome and colored graphs including 95% confidence intervals.
 These graphs can be used in connection with sample data (see section 4.1.5).

 The number of CRs which are shown to the user in the info window after the analyses of the WoS files (or files from another source) refers to non-distinctive counting.
 Thus, CRs have been multiply counted, if CRs existed multiply in the dataset.
 In most of the cases, the user will observe a reduced number of CRs after importing the population or sample.
 The reason is that the CRs are distinctly counted after importing.